Jaylen Brown NBA Playoffs Player Props: Celtics vs. 76ers

 Jaylen Brown Insights vs. the 76ers

-- Brown's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the 76ers are one of the league's slowest with 99.8 possessions per contest.
+- Brown's opponents, the 76ers, have one of the NBA's slowest tempos with 99.8 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- On defense, the 76ers have allowed 110.9 points per contest, which is third-best in the league.
+- The 76ers are the third-best defensive squad in the league, giving up 110.9 points per contest.

-- Allowing 41.2 rebounds per game, the 76ers are the second-ranked squad in the NBA.
+- The 76ers are the second-ranked team in the league, conceding 41.2 rebounds per game.

-- Giving up 24.2 assists per game, the 76ers are the sixth-ranked team in the league.
+- Looking at assists, the 76ers are sixth in the NBA, giving up 24.2 per contest.

-- Looking at 3-pointers, the 76ers are fifth in the league, allowing 11.6 makes per contest.
+- In terms of 3-pointers, the 76ers have allowed 11.6 makes per game, fifth in the NBA.

 Jaylen Brown vs. the 76ers